StefanRichterHuber/Thermobeacon-server/README.md

 # Thermobeacon-server

 This applications uses BLE to scan for ThermoBeacon smart hygrometers and publish the available data to a MQTT server.
 Its especially designed to work within docker.
+It has build-in support for Home Assistant auto-discovery (for temperature, humidity and battery level).

 ## Previous work and motivation

 I had several ThermoBeacon sensors distributed in my house, which I wanted to integrate into in my smart home setup.
 Since the current setup uses a MQTT broker to collect sensor data, MQTT was decided to be the target.

 There are already at least two projects [thermobeacon](https://github.com/rnlgreen/thermobeacon ) and [ThermoBeacon-pyhap](https://github.com/iskalchev/ThermoBeacon-pyhap) available to access and parse the data from the ThermoBeacons.
-Both helped me to understand the protcol and write the parser.
+Both helped me to understand the protocol and write the parser.

 Unfortunately both apps where not a perfect fit, especially when the target platform is docker.
-Python runtime results in relativly heavy-weight containers and both scripts do not support a proper configuration using environment variables (see [The twelve-factor app](https://12factor.net/) ).
+Python runtime results in relatively heavy-weight containers and both scripts do not support a proper configuration using environment variables (see [The twelve-factor app](https://12factor.net/) ).

 ## Requirements